Chris Brown ‘Isn’t Surprised’ His Ex, Rihanna, Wants Children In The Future, Report Says

 I’m so grateful that I was here for your first day on the playground kid!!
 Aunty loves you so much already.
 CONGRATULATIONS to the Davis fam! @jennnrosales you a beast for making this look easy. @the_aa you a champ and a super dope dad. @aaronrodolfodavis I know you not gonna like sharing yo mama, but you get all the new toys, lil bro only gets your old ones so you good!
 Here’s to baby #JustusJoshuaDavis

 In addition to thinking she will be a great mother, Brown reportedly knows that she will enjoy motherhood.
 A source continued to say that Brown can tell his ex would love being a mother due to the joy he has of being a father.
 The singer frequently posts both Aeko and Royalty on his Instagram page.
-Brown also reportedly knows that Rihanna is an “amazing woman” and will supportive of her parenting journey.
+Brown also reportedly knows that Rihanna is an “amazing woman,” and he will be supportive of her parenting journey.

 Even though Brown would be happy for Rihanna if she did decide to have children within the next few years, he is reportedly not holding onto hope that he will be the father.
-Following her alleged split from her boyfriend Hassaan Jameel, Brown was reportedly keeping track of the breakup, but was focused on his relationship with Harris.
-Prior to having Aeko, Harris and Brown had ended their relationship.
+Following her alleged split from her boyfriend, Hassaan Jameel, Brown was reportedly been keeping track of the breakup, but was focused on his relationship with Harris.

+Harris and Brown ended their relationship prior to the birth of Aeko.
 However, the current status of their relationship is unknown as they continue to raise Aeko together.
-Rihanna is reportedly single, but was recently romantically linked to longtime friend A$AP Rocky.
+Rihanna is reportedly single, but was recently romantically linked to her longtime friend, A$AP Rocky.